prerantej/Brain-Intracranial-Hemorrhage-Detection-and-Segmentation/README.md

 ## Dataset

-The project expects a dataset of **brain CT scans** that include images labeled for hemorrhage regions.
-The dataset should be placed in the `data/` directory.
-The model takes in 2D slices of these CT scans for training and testing.
+Used dataset from https://www.kaggle.com/datasets/vbookshelf/computed-tomography-ct-images that include images of **brain CT scans**.

 ## Novelty